 The anti-tumor potential of wogonoside against 5637 cell lines in vitro was determined in the present study.
-As shown in Figure 1 A, wogonoside showed a significant anti-proliferative activity, in a dose-dependent manner at 2 - 128 μ M (Figure 1 A), against the tested cancer 5637 cell line with an IC50 value of 20.59 μ M. Additionally, the results shown in Figure 1 B indicated that wogonoside also exhibited prominent inhibitory effect against 5637 cell lines, in a time-dependent method within 72 h (Figure 1 B).
+As shown in the Figure 1 A, wogonoside showed а significant antiproliferative activity, in a dose-dependent manner at 2 - 128 μM (Figure 1 A), against the human cancer 5637 cell line with an IC50 value of 20.59 μM.
+Additionally, the results shown in Figure 1 B indicated that wogonoside also exhibited prominent inhibitory effect against 5637 cell lines, in a time-dependent method within 72 h (Figure 1 B).

-Pro-apoptotic effects of wogonoside on bladder cancer 5637 cells in vitro
+Pro-apoptotic effect of wogonoside on bladder cancer 5637 cells in vitro

-As observed in the Figure 2, the present findings showed that wogonoside (8, 16, and 32 μ M) could concentration-dependently increase the levels of caspase-3 (p < 0.01), caspase-9 (p < 0.01), when compared to the control group.
-Furthermore, the effects of wogonoside on levels of Bcl-2 and Bax were evaluated by western blot (Figure 3).
-The results indicated that, compared to the control group, wogonoside at 8, 16, and 32 μ M gradually decreased the Bcl-2 level (p < 0.01) but obviously increased the Bax (p < 0.01).
-These findings reveal that the anti-proliferative effects of wogonoside on bladder cancer 5637 cells might associate with apoptosis-inducing effect.
+As observed in the Figure 2, wogonoside at concentration of 8, 16, and 32 μ M gradually increased the levels of caspase-3 (p < 0.01), caspase-9 (p < 0.01), when compared to the control group.
+Furthermore, the effects of wogonoside on levels of Bcl-2 and Bax were evaluated by western blotting assay (Figure 3).
+Wogonoside (8, 16, and 32 μ M) obviously decreased the Bcl-2 level (p < 0.01) but increased the Bax (p < 0.01) in a concentration-dependent manner.
+These findings revealed that the anti-proliferative effect of wogonoside on bladder cancer 5637 cells might be associated with mitochondria-induced apoptosis.